 Benjamin Dyer

-The Life Summary of Benjamin
+Brief Life History of Benjamin

-Benjamin Dyer was born in 1793, in Augusta, Virginia, United States as the son of James I Dyer Sr and Jane Ralston.
+Benjamin Dyer was born in 1793, in Augusta, Virginia, United States as the son of James Dyer Sr and Jane Ralston.
 He married Elinor Johnson Patton about 1812, in Virginia, United States.
 He died in 1821, at the age of 28.

 Photos and Memories (0)